-In Year 1, our uniform partner is Campus Club, and detailed visuals of our uniform can be found on our school website.
+Our uniform partner is Campus Club, and detailed visuals of our uniform can be found on our school website.
 Our school colors, for purposes of hair bows, spirit days, etc. are purple, light green/mint green, and white.
+Campus Club is the vendor more than 75% of the charter schools in the region, and they have proven to be the most cost-effective local vendor in the region.
+We encourage families to place orders for the 2023-24 school year in June and plan for growth spurts.